This Easy Roast Turkey Recipe is a simple roast turkey recipe for any cook!

-- Preheat oven to 325.
+- Preheat oven to 325 F.

-- Rinse turkey, pat dry and place on a roasting pan that has been sprayed with nonstick spray.
+- Rinse turkey, pat dry, and place on a roasting pan that has been sprayed with nonstick spray.
 Be sure to place the turkey breast side up.

 - Place turkey in the oven and bake for about 3 hours, basting every 30 minutes.